doucx/stitcher-python/content.md

     # 5. Assertions
-    assert success is False, "Check passed but should have failed due to signature mismatch"
+    assert success is False, "Check passed but should have failed due to signature mismatch" msg = f"[Signature Drift] 'process': Code changed, docs may be stale." spy_bus.assert_id_called(msg, level="error")
-    # New error message format for Signature Drift
-    msg = f"[Signature Drift] 'process': Code changed, docs may be stale." spy_bus.assert_id_called(msg, level="error")